Texas Housing Market 2022

 Perhaps surprising is the fast growth of IT jobs in Texas during Q2, 2022, almost 4% higher then oil & gas which has enjoyed a boom period of revenue growth.
 However, in the last few months, IT has begun to lag while the energy sector surges.
 Leisure, hospitality and construction also reflect a destination of choice for millions.

 Speculative Investment Will Help

 Of course, any speculative investment in Texas’ housing market will raise prices.
 And speculative investment is also the oil that lubricates new housing solutions.
 Investors will ensure rental housing gets built whether single family houses or multifamily units.
-Texas is blessed with more land than cities such as San Francisco, Los Angeles, Seattle, Miami, or San Diego and this helps paint a brighter picture for growth in 2021 and 2022.
+Texas is blessed with more land than cities such as San Francisco, Los Angeles, Seattle, Miami, or San Diego and this helps paint a brighter forecast for 2023.

 Will the trends continue to create endless rental property income potential and high rental yields?
 Let’s take a look at the possibilities.

 As this chart courtesy of Zumper shows, 10 large Texas cities are in the top 100 highest rent ranks which indicates strong demand for rentals.
 Laredo posted the largest month to month gain in rent price while Arlington has risen the most over the last 12 months.
 As the pandemic eases, we would expect demand for one bedroom and two bedroom apartments to return, and with that prices should rise in TX cities.

 |1 Bedroom||2 Bedrooms|

 AAOA conducted their list of top single family rental yields and Wichita Fall, TX, Lubbock TX, and Austin-Round Rock, TX were at the top of the list.

 Rent Yields (Gross Rent Multipliers in Select Texas Cities)